0xbinder/0xbinder.github.io/content/posts/africa_battle_ctf_2024/index.md

 52 49 ❌❌ 6c 26 05 00 10 00 00 00 01 00 01 00 40 1f 00 00 40 1f 00 00 01 00 08 00 64 61 74 61 48 26 05 00 80 83 91 ab cb e3
 ```

-After asking google some questions on the above magic bytes i came across RIFF and so i changed the first 4 hex code to match it
+The first two hex code values match with the magic bytes of RIFF.

 ```bash
 52 49 46 46
 ```

 but a RIFF file has a header section that is `52 49 46 46` then the file size in little-endian format that is `6C 26 05 00` then the format identifier `10 00 00 00`.
 Then we have data chunks that is `64 61 74 61` but no format chunk that was present to describe the audio encoding format and so we need to insert it manually before the data chunk.
-I assumed a PCM (Pulse-Code Modulation) format which is as follows.
+I assumed a PCM (Pulse-Code Modulation) format.

 ```bash
 Offset 0x0C: 'fmt ' (66 6D 74 20)